unhcr-americas/weekly-report/README.md

 # Weekly Report Automation

 This repository includes material to automate weekly reporting from all countries to the bureau.
-It compiles information from each operation based on predefined structure within a single report.
+It compiles information from each operation in the region based on predefined structure within a single report.

 ## Form

-An xlsform questionnaire is used in Kobo - [`xlsform.xlsx`](https://github.com/unhcr-americas/weekly-report/raw/main/xlsform.xlsx).
+An [xlsform questionnaire](http://xlsform.org) is used in [Kobotoolbox server](http://kobo.unhcr.org) - [`xlsform.xlsx`](https://github.com/unhcr-americas/weekly-report/raw/main/xlsform.xlsx).
 You can see a preview/demo of the form - __this is NOT the production /official FORM__ here: https://enketo.unhcr.org/single/6o7btvE1

 ## Report Template